-“Ich habe mein Herz in Heidelberg verloren” as the old song goes (translation: I lost my heart in Heidelberg) .
+“Ich habe mein Herz in Heidelberg verloren” as the old song goes (translation: I lost my heart in Heidelberg).
 I studied here from August 2011-August 2012 and as corny as it sounds… really did lose my heart here.
+However, Heidelberg is often overlooked by American tourists, who may have never heard of it.
 With the beautiful architecture, castle, and history, there is so much to explore.
-Below is my list of things you need to check out if you decide to make it a stop when you adventure over to Germany.
-I’ve divided it into three main sections (to make it easier for you to plan):

 This is the most well known site in Heidelberg and is kept in its current condition (since that’s how tourists recognize it).
 The castle has been repeatedly been attacked and even struck by lightning.